apsara-stack/terraform-provider-apsarastack/website/docs/r/image_share_permission.html.markdown

 # apsarastack\_image\_share\_permission

 Manage image sharing permissions.
-You can share your custom image to other Alibaba Cloud users.
+You can share your custom image to other ApsaraStack users.
 The user can use the shared custom image to create ECS instances or replace the system disk of the instance.

--> **NOTE:** You can only share your own custom images to other Alibaba Cloud users.
+-> **NOTE:** You can only share your own custom images to other ApsaraStack users.

--> **NOTE:** Each custom image can be shared with up to 50 Alibaba Cloud accounts.
+-> **NOTE:** Each custom image can be shared with up to 50 ApsaraStack accounts.
 You can submit a ticket to share with more users.

 -> **NOTE:** After creating an ECS instance using a shared image, once the custom image owner releases the image sharing relationship or deletes the custom image, the instance cannot initialize the system disk.